The ability to retain engineering talent can make or break a company. This is why the competition for 10x engineers is so fierce.

 Now, some companies lavishly offer unlimited vacation time.
 BUT, how much vacation time do regular company employees actually take?
 This is the real question.

 Maybe on average, employees only take 2 weeks of vacation a year.
 Because if they take more, they’ll lose their jobs.
 So, unlimited vacation time is just a marketing gimmick to get engineers through the door.

 In short, be upfront and honest about the vacation time you offer.
 Just say 4 weeks, 6 weeks, or whatever the vacation time is.
 Otherwise, you’ll indirectly build frustration among your engineers.

-Important Note: I encourage engineers to ask what’s reasonable annual vacation time.
+Important Note: I encourage engineers to ask what reasonable annual vacation time is.
 This helps set expectations.

 I’ve also noticed more companies are forcing their employees to take at least X weeks off per year.
 This helps engineers who are hesitant to take vacations.
 Peer and social pressure are real, even among aged engineers.